-DFF-Research Proj ect 1, 2, and 3

-B10: Project description written in the DFF project description template (see Section 5.3.1) including figures, tables, etc. X Budget: The budget must be completed in the DFF mandatory budget template (see section 5.3.5), and uploaded to e-grant as an independent file.
-Undertaking of actual financial contributions from other sources to implementation of the project, must be stated in the budget.
-X B20: Applicant's CV - max 2 pages (see 5.3.2).
-X B21: List of publications for the applicant (see Section 5.3.4).
-X B40: CV (max 1 page) and list of publications for other key research participants (see Section 5.3.2 and 5.3.4).
+APPENDIX OVERVIEW DFF- Research Project 1, 2 and 3 B10: Project description written in the DFF project description template (see section 5.3.1) including figures, tables, etc. Excluding list of references/bibliography (must be uploaded as a separate appendix B11). x B11: List of references /bibliography for the project description. x Budget.
+Must be completed in the DFF mandatory budget template (see section 5.3.5), and uploaded to e-grant as an individual file.
+Undertaking of actual financial support from other sources for the project's completion must be included in the budget. x B20: Applicant's CV - max 2 pages (see section 5.3.2). x B21: List of publications for the applicant (see section 5.3.4).
+X B40: CV (max 1 page) and list of publications for other key research participants (see section 5.3.2 and section 5.3.4).
 B41: Named PhDs: In the case of PhD scholarships for named individuals, the following appendices must be attached: transcripts/exam certificate, CV, and any list of publications.
-B42: In the case of postdoctoral scholarships for named individuals , the following appendices must be attached: CV, list of publications, PhD diploma.
-Or secondary documentation showing: a) thesis has been accepted for defence, b) positive assistant professorship evaluation ("adjunktbedømmelse"), c) qualifications corresponding to PhD level achieved in another manner or, d) declaration from supervisor on expected submission of PhD thesis within 6 months of the application deadline (PhD students).
+B42: In the case of postdoctoral scholarships for named individuals, the following appendices must be attached: CV, list of publications, PhD diploma.
+Or secondary documentation showing: a) thesis has been accepted for defence, b) positive assistant professorship evaluation ("adjunkt-bedømmelse"), c) qualifications corresponding to PhD level achieved in another manner or, d) declaration from supervisor on expected submission of PhD thesis within 6 months of the application deadline (PhD students).
 B51: In cases where significant parts, or all, of the project is taking place at another host institution than the administrating institution, a declaration from the host institution must be attached, stating that the project can be carried out at the location in question, including a short comment on the content of the cooperation and the most important activities.
-B52: Collaboration agreements/letters of recommendation: If the project involves collaboration with foreign partners or companies or other recipients of the results, a declaration of collaboration must be attached (maximum 1 page from each).
+B52: Collaboration agreements/letters of recommendation: If the project involves collaboration with foreign partners or companies or other recipients of the results, a declaration of collaboration must be attached (max 1 page from each).
 B60: Documentation for purchase of equipment for more than DKK 500,000 excluding overhead, preferably in the form of a quote.
+B61: Documentation for the salary level of the applicant and any named participants, if the salary level is different from the collective agreement.
+B62: Documentation for the sub-contractor costs.
+B63: De minimis declarations (see section 5.3.5.9).
+B90: Budget confirmation.
+Employer institution's confirmation of budget and hosting in the DFF budget signatory template (see section 5.3.6). x